-(This option increases the severity of a spell in harming its target.
-Example: Arcane Bolt.)
+This option increases the severity of a spell in harming its target.
+Such spells are those that do damage but do not do criticals.
+Example: Arcane Bolt.

-Each increase in severity: either +0.5xBase or +2PPs whichever is higher.
+Each increase in severity: either +0.5xBase or +2PPs whichever is higher

-Increase Damage Size
+Increase damage Size

-(This option increases the size of a critical delivered by an offensive spell but not Elemental Bolts or Balls.
-All criticals begin at Tiny size.)
+This option increases the size of a critical delivered by an offensive spell but not Elemental Bolts or Balls.
+All criticals begin at Tiny size.